pweingardt/KSPMissionController/goals.md

 * reward: The reward in krones for finishing this mission
 * requiresMission: name of another mission, that needs to be finished in order to finish this mission (default: "", ignored)
+* repeatable: if true, the mission is repeatable.
+Requires a different vessel.
+You can't finish the same repeatable mission with the same vessel more than once.

 ## Mission goals

+Every vessel has its own mission: You can't finish the 1st mission goal with vessel A and then continue to finish the 2nd mission goal with vessel B.
 There are currently several mission goals, but they all have these fields in common:

 ### Common fields (available in *all* mission goals)